Less-Ouch Blood Sugar Tests

 Tips for "less-ouch" finger pricks

-If you fret over the momentary "ouch" that can come with lancing a drop of blood, you're not alone.
-It's natural to fear the finger prick.
+If you fret over the momentary "ouch" that can come when you prick your finger or an alternate site with a lancet to get a drop of blood, you're not alone.
+No one enjoys inflicting pain on themselves, even if it’s just a little bit.

-Lancing devices, which hold lancets, help you get an adequate blood sample with a tiny skin puncture and minimal irritation.
+The lancing device, which holds a lancet, helps you get an adequate blood sample with a tiny skin puncture and minimal irritation.
 Typically, a lancet is placed in the device and set for use by pulling back on a spring-loaded control or by pushing a plunger.
-The lancet is hidden, and you push a button to get the blood drop.
+The lancet is hidden, and you push a button to get a tiny drop of blood.

 To use a lancing device: